Studio FAQs

 Located in the heart of Belsize Park, the Studio is a 5-10 minute walk from 3 tube stations: Belsize Park (Northern), Swiss Cottage (Jubilee) and Finchley Road (Jubilee/Metropolitan).
 The nearest Parking is Regency Car Park next to Swiss Cottage station.
 Once you arrive, ring the Flat 4 buzzer and come up to the top floor.
 A map can be found here.

-Why choose a session Cam?
+Why choose a Headshot session with Cam Harle Photo?

-I hope that having seen my Portfolio and in reading the info on this website, the answer speaks for itself.
-But to further reassure you, as a member of the APHP (Associate of Professional Headshot Photographers) rest assured I know a thing or two about taking Headshots.
-There are plenty of wonderful Headshot Photographers out there (a surplus of them here in London!)
+There are plenty of wonderful Professional Headshot Photographers out there (a surplus of them here in London!)
 But where I feel I stand out, and my specific aim with every one of my clients hinges on the paramount idea that your Headshot should look like you – your genuine self.
-Still undecided?
-Take a look at my 250+ 5* Google reviews.
-I look forward to working with you soon!